 A teenager with type 1 diabetes presents with rapidly progressive respiratory failure.
 Requiring BiPAP, then intubation SIMV-PS, APRV, then oscillator.
 There’s no history of drug use, huffing, no new medications, or industrial or environmental exposures.
-He has a one-week history of prodrome diarrhea, cough, fevers, and hyperglycemia.
-An infection work-up has been negative (HIV, PJP, BAL and blood cultures, viral PCR, CMV, fungal cultures and PCR).
+They have a one-week history of prodrome diarrhea, cough, fevers, and hyperglycemia.
+An infection workup has been negative (HIV, PJP, BAL and blood cultures, viral PCR, CMV, fungal cultures and PCR).
 No eosinophils on BAL.
 No improvement with pulse steroids, antibiotics, antivirals, or antifungals.
 What do you think is the cause?
-See the case here.

 This case was shared by an emergency medicine physician in the Figure 1 community.
 Join Figure 1 to see the full case and discussion.

 Want more clinical cases?

 Join Figure 1 for free and start securely collaborating with other verified healthcare professionals on more than 100,000 real-world medical cases just like this one.